shenhuiying2017/azure-docs.es-es/articles/security-center/security-center-network-recommendations.md

 <properties
-   pageTitle="Protección de las redes en Azure Security Center | Microsoft Azure" description="En este documento se explica cómo las recomendaciones de Azure Security Center ayudan a proteger las redes y a cumplir las directivas de seguridad." services="security-center" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Protecting your network in Azure Security Center  | Microsoft Azure" description="This document addresses recommendations in Azure Security Center that help you protect your Azure network and stay in compliance with security policies." services="security-center" documentationCenter="na" authors="TerryLanfear"